-- Selecting a vendor, coordinating with the vendor, and making payroll deductions. - The vendor will take responsibility for the bulk of the tasks involved in offering a pre-tax commuter benefit - Vendors generally charge fees to administer the benefit; the fees may vary based upon the number of employees who elect to participate, and the scope of services that the vendor provides. - In most cases, the cost to administer Option 1 should be fully offset by the employer's payroll tax savings, and in many cases an employer should experience an overall net savings by offering Option 1 to their employees (even when using a vendor).
+- Selecting a vendor, coordinating with the vendor, and making payroll deductions. - The vendor will take responsibility for tasks like managing employee orders and distributing the benefit. - Vendors generally charge fees to administer the benefit; the fees may vary based upon the number of employees who elect to participate, and the scope of services that the vendor provides. - In most cases, the cost to administer Option 1 should be fully offset by the employer's payroll tax savings, and in many cases an employer should experience an overall net savings by offering Option 1 to their employees (even when using a vendor).